Watch: This UP Mantri suggests to perform special 'Yagna' to tackle air pollution

 #WATCH Uttar Pradesh minister Sunil Bharala: Farmers have always practiced stubble burning, it's a natural system.
 Repeated criticism of it is unfortunate.
 Govts should hold 'Yagya' to please Lord Indra (God of rain), as done traditionally.
 He (Lord Indra) will set things right. pic.twitter.com/EcImGAbVrl— ANI UP (@ANINewsUP) November 3, 2019

 "Parali (stubble) is an attack on farmers.
-Those born from farmer families do not understand that when a farmer harvests the crop, waste crop is created.
+Those born from farmer families do not understand that when a farmer harvests the crop, the waste crop is created.
 Whether it is urad dal or moong daal, it will have wastage.
 It has always been burnt.
 If it is burnt, it will create some smoke.
 That does not increase pollution.
 That is a natural system of farmers.
 This attack on farmers is unfortunate.
 The government should hold a 'Yagna' and pray to Lord Indra so it rains and things will be taken care of," he said.

-Bharala's advice came at a time wstate capital Lucknow's air quality index (AQI) zoomed past 400 - the level considered most hazardous.
+Bharala's advice came at a time estate capital Lucknow's air quality index (AQI) zoomed past 400 - the level considered most hazardous.

 Meanwhile, the Union environment ministry had earlier filed an affidavit in October stating stubble burning is one of the major contributors to bad air quality in Delhi in October and November.